Contrastive Learning on Multimodal Analysis of Electronic Health Records: Application to Electronic Health Records Studies

-To assess different relationship types, we compute cosine similarities between embedding vectors of related pairs and randomly selected pairs.
-This approach enables the calculation of the Area Under the Curve (AUC) of the cosine similarities, providing a metric for distinguishing known pairs from random pairs.
-The random pairs selected have the same semantic type as the known pairs.
-For example, in investigating the relationship ``may treat or may prevent," we only consider disease-drug pairs.
-This evaluation strategy allows us to quantify and compare the performance of the EHR embeddings across various relationship types.
+To assess different relationship types, we compute cosine similarities between embedding vectors of known and randomly selected pairs.
+This enables calculation of the Area Under the Curve (AUC), quantifying how well the embeddings distinguish known pairs from random ones.
+Random pairs are matched on semantic type; for instance, when evaluating the ``may treat or may prevent'' relationship, we consider only disease–drug pairs.
+This strategy allows us to compare embedding performance across relationship types.

-The results are presented in Table \ref{tab: union embed eval}.
-It can be observed that CLAIME excels in embedding relationships across two distinct modalities: code and CUIs.
-In particular, for the similar CUI-RxNorm group, CLAIME achieves about $6\%$ gain in AUC compared to CL and Concate.
-It is also much better at capturing causative relationships between codes and CUIs, achieving a $4.4\%$ gain in AUC.
-Moreover, CLAIME is slightly better in representing the parent-child hierarchical relationships between NLP concepts, with a 2\% gain in AUC compared to the other two methods.

-Since the data comes from the RA cohort, it is of interest for us to further perform case studies for RA-related codified and CUI concepts.
-We select $7$ key concepts for detailed analysis: rheumatoid arthritis, C-reactive proteins, stiffness of joint, Reiter's disease, swollen joint, pneumococcal vaccine, and leflunomide.
+The results in Table~\ref{tab: union embed eval} show that all methods are more effective at identifying similar pairs than related ones, as indicated by consistently higher AUCs in the ``Similar'' category.
+Among the methods, KPCA performs best for detecting similarity, achieving the highest AUCs for both CUI-PheCode and CUI-RxNorm pairs.
+However, when it comes to the more challenging task of detecting relatedness, the proposed CLAIME method consistently outperforms the baselines, especially KPCA.
+Notably, CLAIME shows a substantial advantage in identifying causative relationships, with an approximate 3.3\% AUC improvement over CL and Concate, and an 8\% gain over KPCA.
+These results underscore CLAIME's robustness in capturing complex and nuanced associations between medical concepts.